banner image

 3. Attend Twelve-step programs like Sex and Love Addicts Anonymous at http://slaa-memphis.org.

 4. Visit www.GentlePath.com to browse the online catalog for books and tapes which will help you understand sex addiction.
+And visit our resource page.

 The first step in seeking help is to admit to the problem.
 Though marital, professional, and societal consequences may follow, admission of the problems must come, no matter the cost.
 Fear of these consequences unfortunately keeps many sexual addicts from seeking help.